The Legendary Palace of Nestor: Explore Pylos’ Ancient Past

 Arriving at the site of Nestor’s Palace

 The Palace of Nestor is located in the southwestern Peloponnese, near some of the most beautiful landscapes of the area: Pylos, Voidokilia, Methoni, Gialova, and the Bay of Navarino.
+It is located 4km south of Chora on the road from Gialova, and there is a parking area at the entrance to the archaeological site.

 If you are traveling from Athens, the distance is 283 km (3.5 hours with a car).
 You can travel by public bus KTEL but as the route from Athens contains several spectacular sites such as Mycenae, Epidaurus, Nafplion, Mystras, and Messene, I highly recommend you rent a car.
 That way you will be able to explore the Peloponnese so much better.